 Why Choose Fleming

 During your studies, you will be required to complete a minimum 160-hour in-school practicum.
-Your final semester involves a 270-hour Applied Project, where you will be involved in the daily operations and management of Fulford's, our in-school restaurant and a 90-hour industry-based placement.
-These workplace experiences will provide you with the opportunity to practice the theories and skills you have been studying in the program.
+Your entire final semester involves a 270-hour Applied Project, where you will be involved in the daily operations and management of Fulford's, our in-school restaurant and a 90-hour industry-based placement.
+These extensive and varied workplace experiences will provide you with the opportunity to practice the theories and skills you have been studying in the program.

-- Station Cook
+- Chef or Cook

 - Sous Chef